commitdev/zero/README.md

 Zero leverages Amazons’ Elastic Kubernetes Service.
 EKS is amazon managed Kubernetes service where you can build and deploy your applications/containers.
 Zero & EKS is deeply integrated with other AWS services such as:

-- [Amazon Virtual Private Cloud][vpc]
+- [Amazon Virtual Private Cloud][vpc].
 - [AWS Identity and Access Management][iam]
 - [Amazon Cloud Watch][acw].
 - [Auto Scaling Groups][asg].
-- [And more]
+- [And more].

 ___

 ## Getting Started

 ### How to Install and Configure Zero

-There are multiples ways to install zero:
+There are multiple ways to install zero:

-- Install Zero using your systems package manager
+- Install Zero using your systems package manager.

 ```
 # MacOS